What To Pack For Your Mississippi River Cruise

 What To Leave At Home

 If you don’t plan on working from the ship, leave your computer or other bulky technology at home.
-While you’ll spend some leisure time in your stateroom, the majority of your journey will be outside exploring, enjoying coffee on your private balcony, or getting to know the other passengers in common areas.
-No need to bring a hairdryer, shampoo, conditioner, body lotion, Q-tips, cotton balls, or emery boards, as they are provided in your stateroom bathroom.
+While you’ll spend some leisure time in your stateroom, the majority of your journey will be outside exploring, enjoying coffee on your private balcony, or getting to know the other passengers in lounges & social areas.
+No need to bring a hairdryer, shampoo, conditioner, or body lotion, as they are provided in your stateroom bathroom.

 Capture The Moment